phoang7/ml_steam_player_trends/README.md

 To run our project you need to clone it.
 This can be done by clicking on the "Clone or download" button (you can either do SSH or HTTPS but I would recommend using SSH).
 Go to your terminal or command prompt (you could probably use Visual Studio Code or some IDE but I would recommend using terminal or command prompt) and run `steam.py` on Python3 (command: `python steam.py`). `clean.py` does not need to be run as it is is module in `steam.py` to clean up our data.

 When you run `steam.py`, you will need a few libaries installed.
-You will need to install the following libraries: `numpy`, `matplotlib`, `sklearn`, and `pandas`.
+You will need to install the following libraries:
+*`numpy`
+*`matplotlib`
+*`sklearn`
+*`pandas`

 This can be done but either installing through `pip` or an virutal environment (such as `conda`).
 Our data is provided in the `data` directory so you can view our data there or download it by cloning (as mentioned in the previous paragraph).

 To view the graphs that are saved in `steam.py`, go to the `graphs` directory so you can the graphs there or download it by cloning (as mentioned in the 1st paragraph).